 Researching the women in our family can be problematic.
 Our female ancestors left very few records making it challenging to determine a maiden name or family of origin.
 This program will cover strategies and record groups that can advance your research and help to uncover female ancestors as well as learn more about their lives.

 USING HISTORICAL NEWSPAPERS IN GENEALOGICAL RESEARCH

 Before Facebook and Twitter, the local paper was the place to get the scoop on your neighbors.
 Historical newspapers are indispensable to genealogy research and learning about your ancestors and their community.
 This program will highlight the importance of this resource as well as the range of details that can be discovered, including how and where to access digitized newspapers, plus search techniques and tips.

-In researching our family, we gather extensive amounts of records and information to be compiled.
+information to be compiled.
 Timelines are a tool that allows us to organize our data, and to visually identify patterns, gaps, themes, and relationships.
 This program will provide examples of genealogical timelines (migration patterns, research gaps, specific record type, historical perspective, etc.) as well as suggestions on creating timelines in Microsoft Word and Excel.

 familysearch.org: getting the most of a free genealogy resource